• THE HCC SOLUTION

 "No free homes".

 • 2.
-Socialism doesn't work.
-Creating a new ghetto is stupid.
-All voter base demographics do not support solutions that compete with home ownership; such solutions are viewed as impractical and unfair.
 They oppose the idea of providing free homes, fearing it might encourage people to become homeless in order to secure real estate.
 Ownership has value and can be transferred.
 The belief in working hard, following the rules, and saving for a home is fundamental.
 The thought that a homeless person could receive the same housing without effort is unacceptable.

 Our Team Addressing Concerns